 How to Use:

-1. Open the Google Translate app or website.
+Open Google Translate on your phone or browser.

 2. Microsoft Translator